Preparing you for CPA Certification and Beyond

 Courses

-The courses listed below are required for completion of the bachelor’s degree in accounting.
-Students must also complete the requirements for the Stevenson Educational Experience (SEE).
+The courses in the preview below are required for completion of the bachelor’s degree in Accounting.
+Students must complete all remaining major requirements in addition to the Stevenson Educational Experience (SEE) courses.

 FYS 100 | First Year Seminar | 1 credit |